Solar lens effect must be taken into account when choosing your MPPT; surges in solar power energy occur regularly.

 What is unexpected is that a 100 percent cloudless day, with very low humidity produces lower levels of radiation.
 Moisture in the air can increase the sun's radiation and concentrate the energy received at your photo voltaic panels by refraction.

-This solar lens effect is especially true as a cloud brushes past the sun.
+This solar lens effect is especially true as a cloud brushes past the sun, refracting and focusing the light on your panels.

 Ever noticed that your skin is far more likely to burn should you be tanning on one of those days when there is a thin haze in the sky?
 By refracting the solar energy, moisture in the atmosphere can substantially increase the energy at the PV panels on your roof.